yannyyss/lab-angular-ironcontacts/README.md

 $ git commit -m "done"
 $ git push origin master
 ```
-Navigate to your repo and create a Pull Request -from your master branch to the original repository master branch.
+Navigate to your repo and create a Pull Request from your master branch to the original repository master branch.

 In the Pull request name, add your name and last names separated by a dash "-"